 2. Investigate suspicious user activity

 Are there unusual events with uncommon properties?
-Unique properties for an impacted user, like unusual ISP, country, or city, might indicate suspicious sign-in patterns.
+Unique properties for an impacted user, like unusual ISP, country/region, or city, might indicate suspicious sign-in patterns.

 Is there a marked increase in email or file-related activities?
 Suspicious events like increased attempts in mail access or send activity or an increase in uploading of files to SharePoint or OneDrive for an impacted user are some signs to look for.